dotnet/extensions/src/Libraries/Microsoft.AspNetCore.HeaderParsing/README.md

 ## Feedback & Contributing

-For any feedback or contributions, please visit us in [our GitHub repo](https://github.com/dotnet/extensions).
+We welcome feedback and contributions in [our GitHub repo](https://github.com/dotnet/extensions).